CyVerse-learning-materials/learning-materials-home/README.md

 4. Extraneous files (e.g. the template README.md, and _build folders, md templates, or unused .rst templates) should be removed.

 **C. Adding Repo to ReadTheDocs**

+1. Login to readthedocs.com (make sure you are also logged into Github and have access to the CyVerse Learning Materials account)
+2. On the dashboard, click on 'Import a Project'
+3. Select the repo you wish to import